Sign Up / Login

 Planted: Sept.
 6, 2004 by Kat & Aspen

 Directions: From downtown Moab (center & main sts.) go south on hwy.
 191 for about 7 miles.
 Look for a sign on the right telling you to turn left for the LaSal Loop Rd.
-This is Old Airport Rd.
 Follow until it dead ends (maybe 1/2 mile).
 Follow LaSal Loop sign and turn right.
 This is Spanish Valley Dr. Follow this road and it will eventually wind up to the left towards the mountains.
 It will turn into the LaSal Loop Rd.
 So just stay on this road all the way to the mountains!
 As you climb, you will notice spectacular vistas of the red rock canyons below.
-You will be climbing about 7000 ft. higher than town, so you can see over the Moab Rim into Canyonlands clear over to the Henry Mountains in the far distance.
+You will be climbing over 5000ft. higher than town, so you can see over the Moab Rim into Canyonlands clear over to the Henry Mountains in the far distance.
 After about 10 miles from turning onto this road, start looking for the Warner Lake C.G. sign, which will be the next right turn after the Oowah Lake turnoff.
-Follow Warner Lake road (dirt, but 2 wheel drive graded)
+Follow Warner Lake road (dirt, but 2 wheel drive graded) for about 5 miles into the campground.
+Stay straight and it will dead end at the day hiking parking area.
+This is where you will begin.

 Warner Lake campground got its start in 1933.
 It was originally a civilian conservation corp.
 (CCC) camp during the depression years.